-North America sales were 48% of our total revenue for the three-month period ended March 31, 2011, compared to 61% for the same period in 2010 and 66% in the three-month period ended December 31, 2010.
+North America product sales were 52% of our product revenue for the three-month period ended June 30, 2011, compared to 69% for the same period in 2010, and 53% in the three-month period ended March 31, 2011.
+For the six-month period ended June 30, 2011, our North America product sales were 53% of our product revenue, which compared to 65% for the same period in 2010.

 We also sell products directly to customers in Asia and Western Europe and we have a network of international distributors in other territories that sell products for us.
 In these markets, customers are more likely to purchase a total power solution from us rather than a stand-alone UPS system.
 This usually results in a longer selling cycle and makes quarterly results from these regions more volatile.
 Thus the amount of revenue from our international markets can fluctuate significantly on a quarterly basis.
+Product sales to customers in Asia represented 25% of our product revenue in the three-month period ended June 30, 2011, compared to 0% for the same period in 2010.
+Product sales in EMEA represented 23% of product revenue in the three-month period ended June 30, 2011, compared to 31% for the same period in 2010.
+These fluctuations are primarily attributable to variations in sales of our CPS products in each region in the relevant periods, and illustrate the impact of larger orders from fewer customers on quarterly revenue for each of these regions.

-Sales of Active Power branded products through our direct and manufacturer's representative channels were 55% of our total revenue for the three-month period ended March 31, 2011, compared to 63% for the same period of 2010, and 51% of our total revenue for the three-month period ended December 31, 2010.
+Product sales of Active Power branded products through our direct and manufacturer's representative channels were 61% of our product revenue for the three-month period ended June 30, 2011, compared to 56% for the same period of 2010, and 51% of our product revenue for the three-month period ended March 31, 2011.
+For the six-month period ended June 30, 2011, product sales of Active Power branded products through our direct and manufacturer's representative channels were 56% of our product revenue, compared to 60% for the same period of 2010.
 As direct sales typically have higher profit margins than sales through our OEM channels, we will continue to focus on our direct sales channel to increase revenue and improve profit margins and to decrease our dependency upon our OEM channel.
-We believe sales of our Active Power branded products in markets that are not covered by our OEMs will continue to become a larger percentage of our total revenue.
+We believe sales of our Active Power branded products in markets that are not covered by our OEMs will continue to increase over time and will continue to become a larger percentage of our total revenue.

 Our products perform well in harsh environments where power quality or reliability is particularly poor, which makes them a good fit for countries with a poor power infrastructure or in harsh manufacturing or process environments, or situations where reliability is paramount, such as mission-critical business applications.
-Therefore we have traditionally focused our direct sales efforts on these types of customer situations.
+Therefore, we have traditionally focused our direct sales efforts on these types of customer situations.